Racism in association football: Romania

 The publicized display of portraits of Romania's World War II leader and convicted war criminal Ion Antonescu and racist slogans by football hooligans during Liga I's 2005–2006 season prompted UEFA intervention (see Racism Breaks the Game).

 On 15 November 2019, Swedish player Alexander Isak suffered allegedly racist abuse from Romanian fans during a match between the two countries.
 The match was initially halted, but continued after Isak and the referee consulted on the matter.
 UEFA investigated and found there had been no racism.

+In July 2024, Romania was one of seven countries who were sanctioned by UEFA following racism from their fans during Euro 2024.

+In November 2024, Romania were ordered to play their next home match behind closed doors, due to anti-Hungarian racism from fans in a previous match.

 Russia

 Cameroonian player André Bikey suffered racist abuse while playing for Lokomotiv Moscow.

 Brazilian footballer Antonio Geder of Saturn Moscow was received with monkey chants at Petrovsky Stadium in a match against Zenit Saint Petersburg.

 In March 2008, black players of French side Marseille, including André Ayew, Ronald Zubar and Charles Kaboré, were targeted by fans of Zenit Saint Petersburg; Zenit fans were later warned by police in Manchester not to repeat their behaviour ahead of the 2008 UEFA Cup Final.
 Later on, Zenit coach Dick Advocaat revealed the club's supporters were racist.
 When they attempted to sign Mathieu Valbuena, a Frenchman, many fans asked "Is he a negro?"
 Additionally, Serge Branco, who played for Krylia Sovetov Samara, accused Zenit's staff of racism: "Each time I play in St Petersburg I have to listen to racist insults from the stands.
 Zenit bosses do not do anything about it which makes me think they are racists too."

 On 20 August 2010, Peter Odemwingie, a Russian-born Nigerian international, joined English Premier League team West Bromwich Albion.
 Shortly after signing, photographs showed Lokomotiv Moscow fans celebrating the sale of Odemwingie through the use of racist banners targeted at the player.
 One banner included the image of a banana and read "Thanks West Brom".

 On 12 February 2011, Roberto Carlos signed a contract with Russian Premier League club Anzhi Makhachkala.
 In March, during a game away at Zenit Saint Petersburg, a banana was held near the player by one of the fans as the footballer was taking part in a flag-raising ceremony.
 In June, in a match away at Krylia Sovetov Samara, Roberto Carlos received a pass from the goalkeeper and was about to pass it when a banana was thrown onto the pitch, landing nearby.
 The 38-year-old Brazilian picked it up and threw it by the sidelines, walking off the field before the final whistle and raising two fingers at the stands, indicating this was the second such incident since March.